 A script to issue orders for companions.
-Select companions with lower case chars, issue orders with upper case.
-Must be in look or talk mode to issue command on tile.
+Select companions with lower case chars (green when selected), issue orders with upper case.
+Must be in look or talk mode to issue command on tile (e.g. move/equip/pick-up).

-''' Companions
+'''

 .
 All

 a.
 Inan Retas

 b.
 Cobim Lodtomca

+A. move

 B. equip

 C. pick-up

 D. unequip

 E. unwield

 F. wait

 G. follow

-H. leave '''
+H. leave

+'''

 - move orders selected companions to move to location.
-If companions are following they will move no more than 3 tiles from you.

-- equip try to equip items on the ground.

-- pick-up try to take items into hand (also wield)

-- unequip remove and drop equipment
+If companions are following they will move no more than 3 tiles from you. - equip try to equip items on the ground. - pick-up try to take items into hand (also wield) - unequip remove and drop equipment

 - unwield drop held items

-- · wait temporarily remove from party
+- wait temporarily remove from party

 - follow rejoin the party after "wait"

 - leave remove from party (can be rejoined by talking)